Python Functions Tutorial

 Global vs Local Variables

 In general, variables that are defined inside a function body have a local scope, and those defined outside have a global scope.
-That means that local variables are defined within a function block and can only be accessed inside that function, while global variables can be accessed by all functions that might be in your script:
+That means that local variables are defined within a function block and can only be accessed inside that function, while global variables can be obtained by all functions that might be in your script:

 You’ll see that you’ll get a